Cadiducho/Minegram/README.md

-Minegram - Telegram Bot Api to Minecraft
+Minegram - Telegram Bot API to Minecraft
 ========================================
 > This API is a unofficial one.
 Lets you develop Telegram Bots easily to Bukkit Plugins!
 Check [Telegram Bot API](https://core.telegram.org/bots) for more info.